vwt-digital/dynamic-data-manipulation-api/README.md

 #### Database reference
 To connect the endpoints to specific database kinds, the custom [extension](https://swagger.io/docs/specification/openapi-extensions)
-`x-database-name` must be used to ensure each path has it's database kind.
+`x-db-table-name` must be used to ensure each path has it's database table name.
 The extension for this API can only be added to individual paths, as shown below.
 ~~~yaml
 paths: